Unusual Options Activity Insight: Fastly | Benzinga

 Unusual Options Activity Insight: Fastly

-Shares of Fastly (NYSE:FSLY) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $45.06.
+Shares of Fastly (NYSE:FSLY) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $44.16.

 The trading of a contract with an expiration date in the distant future is another sign of unusual activity.
 Generally, additional time until a contract expires increases the potential for it to reach its strike price and grow its time value.
 Time value is important in this context because it represents the difference between the strike price and the value of the underlying asset.